DavidPD/prologue-bot/README.md

 ## Contributing

-I'm not looking for contributions at the moment.
+I'm not looking for code contributions at the moment.

+If you would like to contribute prompts feel free to fork the repository and make a PR, or contact one of the Prolonging the Prologue mods.